-You've probably noticed that your AI models train way faster on a GPU than on your CPU, and if you're curious about the magic behind those lightning-fast CUDA Cores, you're in the right place.
+It's well known that AI models train way faster on GPUs than on CPUs.
+If you're curious about the magic behind those lightning-fast CUDA Cores, you're in the right place.
 These tiny processors make NVIDIA graphics cards powerful parallel computing engines.

 What Are CUDA Cores?